sgoldenlab/simba/docs/reverse_annotations.md

 ### Step 3

 Then, create a new classifier for this in the `[Train machine model]` tab.
-If you have a previous classifier with this name in the project_folder, please save it somewhere else or rename it.
+If you have a previous classifier with the same name in the project_folder, please save the classifier somewhere else or rename it.

 ### Step 4

 Lastly, you can then run the new classifier in the `[Run machine model]` tab.

-Once the classifier is created, you can